seapagan/py-maker/docs/usage.md

 useful for creating a single script that can be run from the command line. this is equivalent to entering `-` for the package name.

+### `--bare`

+Generate a project **without** Testing, linting or documentation libraries and configurations.
+It will also **NOT** initialise a Git repository.
+Currently there is no config file option to do this automatically, you must use the command line option.

 ## Run `poetry install` automatically

 You will be asked if you want to run `poetry install` automatically.
 This will